dwhiffing/fury/content/aar/nf/nf7_aj/body.md

 Icelandic coast.
 It would have been absolutely impossible to accomplish all those tanker kills with Sparrows.

-That was so much fun I'm going to go try another one!
+That was so much fun I'm going to go try another one\!